-9.12 Students should not wait for evidence to be available before submitting a Repeat Study request.
-Where evidence is not available at the time of application, students will be given four weeks to submit it.
-Where evidence is not received, the Repeat Study request will still be processed.
-If the request is rejected, the student will have two weeks to challenge the outcome and submit evidence, in which case the decision will be reviewed.
-If a student wishes to challenge the decision after the two week period has elapsed, they may submit a Formal Stage Academic Appeal to the Special Cases Committee.
+7.12 Students should not wait for evidence to be available before submitting a Repeat Study request.
+Where evidence is not available at the time of application, students will be given four weeks from submission of the application to submit it.
+Where evidence is not received by this deadline, the Repeat Study request will be reviewed as set out in sections 8.1 and 8.2.

-9.13 The University reserves the right to check the authenticity of all supporting evidence submitted.
+7.13 The University reserves the right to check the authenticity of all supporting evidence submitted.
 Where it is suspected that a student has submitted evidence that is not genuine, they may be referred for consideration under the University's Regulation 7: student discipline procedure.